James Dean

-James Byron Dean (February 8, 1931September 30, 1955) was an American actor.
-He is remembered as a cultural icon of teenage disillusionment and social estrangement, as expressed in the title of his most celebrated film, Rebel Without a Cause (1955), in which he starred as troubled teenager Jim Stark.
-The other two roles that defined his stardom were loner Cal Trask in East of Eden (1955) and surly ranch hand Jett Rink in Giant (1956).
+James Byron Dean (February 8, 1931 – September 30, 1955) was an American actor.
+He became one of the most influential figures in Hollywood in the 1950s, despite a career that lasted only five years.
+His impact on cinema and popular culture was profound, even though he appeared in just three major films.
+Rebel Without a Cause (1955), in which he portrayed a disillusioned and rebellious teenager, East of Eden (1955), which showcased his intense emotional range, and Giant (1956), a sprawling drama, have been preserved in the United States National Film Registry by the Library of Congress for their "cultural, historical, or aesthetic significance".
+He was killed in a car accident at the age of 24 in 1955, leaving him a lasting symbol of rebellion, youthful defiance, and the restless spirit.

-After his death in a car crash on September 30, 1955, Dean became the first actor to receive a posthumous Academy Award nomination for Best Actor for his role in East of Eden.
-Upon receiving a second nomination for his role in Giant the following year, Dean became the only actor to have had two posthumous acting nominations.
-In 1999, the American Film Institute ranked him the 18th best male movie star of Golden Age Hollywood in AFI's 100 Years...100 Stars list.
+Dean was the first actor to receive a posthumous Academy Award nomination for Best Actor for his role in East of Eden.
+The following year, he earned a second nomination for his performance in Giant, making him the only actor to receive two posthumous acting nominations.
+In 1999, he was honored by the American Film Institute, being ranked as the 18th greatest male film star from Golden Age Hollywood on their "AFI's 100 Years...100 Stars" list.
+Time magazine recognized Dean as one of the "All-Time Most Influential Fashion Icons."

+Dean's film roles and style had a strong impact on Hollywood, capturing the spirit of 1950s youth and creating an enduring legacy that shaped American pop culture and defined rebellious, countercultural attitudes for generations.

 Early life and education

-James Byron Dean was born on February 8, 1931, at the Seven Gables apartment on the corner of 4th Street and McClure Street in Marion, Indiana, the only child of Mildred Marie Wilson and Winton Dean.
-He also claimed that his mother was partly Native American, and that his father belonged to a "line of original settlers that could be traced back to the Mayflower".
+Dean was born on February 8, 1931, in Marion, Indiana, the only child of Mildred Marie Wilson and Winton Dean.
+He claimed that his mother was partly Native American and that his father belonged to a "line of original settlers that could be traced back to the Mayflower".
 Six years after his father had left farming to become a dental technician, Dean moved with his family to Santa Monica, California.
-He was enrolled at Brentwood Public School in the Brentwood neighborhood of Los Angeles, but transferred soon afterward to the McKinley Elementary School.
+He was enrolled at Brentwood Public School in the Brentwood neighborhood of Los Angeles but transferred soon afterward to the McKinley Elementary School.
 The family spent several years there, and by all accounts, Dean was very close to his mother.
 According to Michael DeAngelis, she was "the only person capable of understanding him".
 In 1938, Dean's mother was suddenly struck with acute stomach pain and quickly began to lose weight.
 She died of uterine cancer when Dean was nine years old.
 Unable to care for his son, Dean's father sent him to live with his aunt and uncle, Ortense and Marcus Winslow, on their farm in Fairmount, Indiana, where he was raised in their Quaker household.
 Dean's father served in World War II and later remarried.